-The following query returns data for account manager ID.
+The query in Example A-58 returns data for account manager ID.
 This is an attribute possessed only by the corporate customer subtype: the declared type of the table lacks it.

-In this query the TREAT() function is used to cause the system to try to regard or treat each customer as a corporate customer in order to access the subtype attribute Account_mgr_id:
+In the query the TREAT() function is used to cause the system to try to regard or treat each customer as a corporate customer in order to access the subtype attribute Account_mgr_id: